iPhone 11 rumors: Everything Apple could announce Tuesday

 •See All

-Discuss: iPhone 11, 11 Pro, 11R and 11 Max: Price, specs and features we expect Tuesday
+Discuss: iPhone 11, 11 Pro, 11R and 11 Max: Price, specs and features we expect later today

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.